SuiteDash

 Can I get a branded mobile app with either platform?

 Only SuiteDash includes a white-labeled progressive web app (PWA) for mobile on every plan.
 Clients install it from the browser with your branding.
 It is not a native App Store listing, but it creates a homescreen icon that functions like a dedicated app.
-Plutio does not offer a branded mobile experience.
+Plutio does not offer a branded mobile experience for clients (though Plutio Pal has a standalone iOS app for the AI assistant).

 Does either platform include HR or expense tracking?